 Axel has researched how communications between two individuals change as one person transitions in undergrad and is hoping to continue and expand this work in graduate school one day.
 He has a personal drive to expand human rights with a focus on disability.

-Axel lives with his fiancé, sister, dog, and cat in the woods of Southeast Michigan.
-They enjoy gardening, living off the land, making their house seasonings, and playing board games.
+Axel lives with his Wife, brother-sister, dog, and cat in the woods of Southeast Michigan.
+They enjoy gardening, living off the land, reading, and playing board games.